 It’s hard to stand still while waiting in line, but games like tag and hide and seek may not be appropriate in a crowded waiting room or grocery store.
 When you must stay in one place, try thumb wrestling.

 To play: Grasp hands with thumbs sticking up and without using any other fingers, try to be the first to pin your opponent’s thumb down for a count of three.

 The connection to kindergarten: Boosts dexterity and fine motor skills.

-To play: Challenge your child to pretend they’re a favorite character and to strike a pose that character would make, then see how long she can hold it.
-Freezing in one position can get pretty boring after a few seconds, but research shows that by adding the element of imagination, kids can hold still and stay focused much longer..
+To play: Challenge your child to pretend they’re a favorite character and to strike a pose that character would make, then see how long they can hold it.
+Freezing in one position can get pretty boring after a few seconds, but research shows that by adding the element of imagination, kids can hold still and stay focused much longer.

 The connection to kindergarten: Uses imagination to practice impulse control and delayed gratification, two important self-regulation skills.

 Your preschooler may not be ready to compete in the annual USA Rock Paper Scissors tournament, but a few rounds can make a wait bearable.

 To play: On the count of three, each of you makes a rock (fist), paper (hand flat), or scissors (holding up the first two fingers with your hand tilted to the side to mimic cutting).
 Remember paper covers rock, rock breaks scissors, and scissors cut paper.